-13.1 All staff should be aware that children can abuse other children (often referred to as child-onchild abuse), children of differing ages, as well as similar ages, can abuse one another.

-Local Safeguarding procedures must be followed, and any incidents of sexual violence will be reported to the police.
-Schools should be part of discussion with statutory safeguarding partners.

-13.2 It is essential that all staff understand that abuse is abuse and the importance of challenging inappropriate behaviours between pupils.
-In addition to the information below, staff should familiarise themselves with the School's Child-on-Child Abuse Policy.

-KCSIE 2023 states: "Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it."

-13.3 Staff must ensure that they create a school environment where pupil safety is paramount and where unacceptable or unsafe behaviour is not tolerated.
-Staff must be aware and alert to incidents of online abuse between children, consensual and non-consensual sharing of nude and semi-nude images, sexual violence and sexual harassment between pupils and bullying.
+- 13.1 All team members should be aware that children can abuse other children (often referred to as child-on-child abuse), children of differing ages, as well as similar ages, can abuse one another. - Local Safeguarding procedures must be followed, and any incidents of sexual violence will be reported to the police.
+Schools should be part of discussion with statutory safeguarding partners. - 13.2 It is essential that all team members understand that abuse is abuse and the importance of challenging inappropriate behaviours between pupils.
+In addition to the information below, team members should familiarise themselves with the School's Child-on-Child Abuse Policy. - KCSIE 2024 states: "Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it." - 13.3 Team members must ensure that they create a school environment where pupil safety is paramount and where unacceptable or unsafe behaviour is not tolerated.
+Team members must be aware and alert to incidents of online abuse between children, consensual and non-consensual sharing of nude and semi-nude images, sexual violence and sexual harassment between pupils and bullying.

 This includes upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks for sexual gratification, or to cause the victim humiliation, distress or alarm.
-Staff must be alert to possible signs of child-on-child abuse.
+Team members must be alert to possible signs of child-on-child abuse.
 Inappropriate language must be rigorously and consistently challenged.